 Check the Diaper Size

-This is a rather conventional folly where mothers often are often confused with the right size of the diaper for their baby.
+This is a rather conventional folly where mothers are often confused with the right size of the diaper for their baby.
 Diapers that are too big on the skin can lead to chafing while extra small diapers can constrict the air flow which can irritate your baby’s skin and lead to a nasty diaper rash.
 Checking for the right size can help alleviate this problem.

 Choose Hybrid Diapers